Second-Order Asymptotically Optimal Outlier Hypothesis Testing: Introduction

 \section{Introduction}

-In the outlying sequence detection problem, one observes a number $M$ of sequences.
+In the outlier hypothesis testing (OHT) problem, one observes a number $M$ of sequences.
 The majority of the $M$ sequences are i.i.d. samples from a nominal distribution and the rest of the sequences are i.i.d. samples from anomalous distributions different from the nominal distribution.
-The universal OSD problem is to design a universal test to discern the set of outlying sequences with high probability when both nominal and anomalous distributions are \emph{unknown}.
-Motivated by practical applications in anomaly detection~\cite{chandola2009anomaly}, we generalize the framework of universal outlying sequence detection in~\cite{li2014} and derive fundamental limits on the performance of optimal tests.
+The task in the OHT problem is to design a test to discern the set of outlying sequences with high probability when both nominal and anomalous distributions are \emph{unknown}.
+Motivated by practical applications in anomaly detection~\cite{chandola2009anomaly}, we revisit the OHT problem studied in~\cite{li2014} when the outlying sequence might not be present and derive the performance tradeoff among the probabilities of misclassification error, false alarm and false reject for threshold-based tests.
+Furthermore, we show that such tests are optimal under the generalized Neyman-Pearson criterion for both a second-order asymptotic regime and a large deviations regime.
+Our second-order asymptotic result provides an approximation to the finite sample performance of the tests.
+Throughout the paper, we consider the case where the sequences have a finite alphabet.